JoseVS1/blog-frontend/README.md

 -   Submit the form to add a comment.
 -   If a comment belongs to the logged-in user, "Edit" and "Delete" buttons will appear for that comment.

-## API Endpoints

-This application consumes the ObsidianPost Backend API.
-It does not expose its own endpoints.
-Key interactions include fetching posts, fetching comments, user signup/login, and comment CRUD operations via the backend API.

 ## Security

 -   User authentication relies on JWT tokens provided by the backend.